 Method 3: Supervised Accounts (Google Family Link)

-- Content level settings (Explore, Explore More, Most of YouTube)
+- Three content levels (Explore, Explore More, or Most of YouTube).

 Method 4: Browser Extensions